felipebasurto/viralslide/README.md

 ### Tracking Performance

-1. **Add TikTok URLs**: Paste your TikTok video links in the Dashboard
+1. **Add TikTok URLs**: Paste your TikTok video links in the Content Tracker
-2. **Monitor Metrics**: Track views, likes, comments, and shares
+2. **Manual Input**: Easily update metrics by clicking the edit button on any content
-3. **Analyze Performance**: See which content formats perform best
+3. **Track Progress**: Monitor views, likes, comments, and shares over time
-4. **Optimize Strategy**: Use insights to improve future content
+4. **Analyze Performance**: See which content formats perform best with engagement calculations

 ## 🎯 Viral Formats Available